mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Set terraform variables as needed in the file

-There is a file named terraform.tfvars which has the following values.
+There is a file named terraform.tfvars in synapse_deploy folder which has the following values.
 Change the values of the varibales in the file

 Variable | Description
 --- |  ---